 Liqueurs, Syrups and Other Rimming Options

 Citrus is not the ideal wetting agent for every cocktail.
 Sure, you can use water, but rimming goes beyond presentation and is designed to add to the drink's flavor experience as well.
-Water adds nothing other than a medium to get your salts to stick.
+Water adds nothing other than a medium to get the salt or sugar to stick.

-The next best thing is to turn to your drink's ingredients and choose an appropriate base for your rim.
-For instance, if you want to rim a chocolate martini with cocoa and sugar, it would be best to use that same chocolate liqueur you're pouring in the shaker.
+The next best thing is to turn to your drink's ingredients for an appropriate base.
+For instance, if you want to rim a chocolate martini with cocoa and sugar, use that same chocolate liqueur you're pouring into the shaker.
 Likewise, for this talking monkey recipe, you could use either the banana or coffee liqueurs.

-You can choose any liquid ingredient that will complement your drink.
-This includes syrups or juices, even soda, wine, or beer will work.
-You can also use another piece of cut fruit (e.g., peach, pineapple, etc.) using the citrus wedge technique above.
+Choose any liquid ingredient that will complement your drink; syrups or juices, even soda, wine, or beer will work.

 - Pour about 2 tablespoons of your liquid of choice into a small saucer that is big enough to fit your glass.